Cantera/cantera/doc/sphinx/develop/compiling/compilation-reqs.md

 ### Ubuntu & Debian

-- Ubuntu 20.04 LTS (Focal Fossa) or newer
+- Ubuntu 22.04 LTS (Focal Fossa) or newer

-- Debian 11.0 (Bullseye) or newer
+- Debian 12.0 (Bookworm) or newer

 - The following packages must be installed to build any of the Cantera modules using your choice of package manager: